-- Have graduated from high school or - Have passed the CA High School Proficiency Exam or - Have passed the GED examination or - Did not graduate from high school but are 18 years of age or older or - Are eligible high school students who have been accepted to the John F. Kennedy Middle College high school program or - Are eligible high school students in grades 11 and 12 who have been approved for high school concurrent enrollment or - Are international students who have satisfied specific international student admissions requirements by specified deadline.
+- Have graduated from high school or - Have passed the CA High School Proficiency Exam or - Have passed the GED examination or - Did not graduate from high school but are 18 years of age - Are eligible high school students who have been accepted to the John F. Kennedy Middle College high school - Are eligible high school students in grades 11 and 12 who have been approved for high school concurrent enrollment - Are international students who have satisfied specific international student admissions requirements by specified deadline.